 Baras goes on to agree with me that Origen can only be confused.
 Josephus never said any such thing.
 Baras also mentions the theory that Origen confused Josephus and Hegesippus (the very theory I defend), and offers only one argument against it (that Origen would never make such a mistake), which I refute in my article with examples of Origen making exactly such mistakes—and with an extensive case showing he must have (so insisting he never could have is just circular argument).

 And BTW, Baras makes no argument.
 He just states an assertion.
 And peer reviewers do not require us to cite undefended assertions.
 I had evidence backing my statements.
 Peer reviewers like it when you have evidence backing your statements.

-Notably, by this point, O’Neil has not mentioned any of my actual arguments, or any of the evidence and scholarship I cite in support of those arguments.
+Notably, by this point, O’Neill has not mentioned any of my actual arguments, or any of the evidence and scholarship I cite in support of those arguments.
 Nor has he made any valid accusation against my article, but has only uttered one mistake, and three lies.
-So when O’Neil concludes “Carrier is a polemicist and this article shows it,” O’Neil is not just a liar.
+So when O’Neill concludes “Carrier is a polemicist and this article shows it,” O’Neill is not just a liar.
 He is a damned fucking liar.

-And, BTW, O’Neil’s blog comment?
+And, BTW, O’Neill’s blog comment?
 That’s what being “a polemicist” looks like.
 Now read my article in JECS.
 That is not what polemics looks like.
 That’s what scholarship looks like.